 We therefore created alternative sets of transcriptional markers for immune cell types, designed to be appropriate to study of complex tumor samples.
 We did this by demanding that members of a set retain correlation with each other when examining TCGA tumors, and also that they are highly ranking neighbors of each other when looking at correlations of all transcripts in TCGA RNA-seq data.
-These sets were derived by first evaluating co-expression of candidate sentinel markers that displayed selectivity of RNA expression for the target cell type (CD8A for CD8+ T cells, FOXP3 for Tregs, etc) with all transcripts across TCGA solid-tumor cohorts (details in Methods).
-We then used a stringent metric of mutual rank distance to identify gene neighbors for the sentinel markers[22] (Table 1).
-The principle of the mutual rank metric is that that highest scoring gene neighbors are not only highly correlated with each other but are each other's highest ranking match, and a penalty is applied as as these mutual ranks become lower.
-These methods were employed to try to limit the inclusion of transcripts that are present in a more diverse range of cell types than the sentinel (manuscript in preparation).
+These sets were derived by first evaluating co-expression of candidate sentinel markers that displayed selectivity of RNA expression for the target cell type (CD8A for CD8+ T cells, FOXP3 for regulatory T cells, etc) with all transcripts across TCGA solid-tumor cohorts (details in Methods).
+We then used a stringent metric of mutual rank distance to identify gene neighbors for the sentinel markers[23] (Table 1).
+The principle of the mutual rank metric is that that highest scoring gene neighbors are not only highly correlated with each other, but are also each other's highest ranking match, and a penalty is applied as as these mutual ranks become lower.
+These methods were employed to limit the inclusion of transcripts that are present in a more diverse range of cell types than the sentinel (manuscript in preparation).

-Figure 1 presents one example, a view of the (mutual rank) co-regulatory network around around FOXP3.
-Transcript abundances for CCR8 and CCR4 possessed a both a strong as well as selective correlation to FOXP3 when compared to other neighbors, including transcripts probably more reflective of pan-T cell content (CD3 epsilon/CD3E, CD2), or markers correlated with both FOXP3 and pan-T markers (TIGIT, ICOS).
-FOXP3, CCR8, and CCR4 were ultimately chosen as a signature set for Treg estimation.
-Simple means or medians of each marker set were used as a signature score, once each marker's expression was normalized to a standard distribution (details in Methods).
+Figure 1B presents one example, a view of the (mutual rank) co-regulatory network around around FOXP3, a canonical marker of immuno-suppressive regulatory T cells.
+Transcript abundances for CCR8 possessed a both a strong as well as selective correlation to FOXP3 when compared to other neighbors, including transcripts probably more reflective of pan-T cell content (CD3 epsilon/CD3E, CD2), or markers correlated with both FOXP3 and pan-T markers (TIGIT, ICOS).
+A similar mutual rank analysis of the Tiros et al. single cell melanoma RNA-seq confirmed the co-expression of FOXP3 and CCR8 (Figure 1C).
+FOXP3 and CCR8 were ultimately chosen as a signature set for Treg estimation.
+Signature sets for other immune cell types were derived in a similar fashion; for macrophages, a highly co-regulated set (VSIG4, CD163, MS4A4A) was derived (Macrophage: Figure 1D).
+To create a quantitative score from the signature genes, simple medians of each marker set were used, once individual marker expression was normalized to a standard distribution (details in Methods).

 Table 1.
 RNA-seq based marker sets created and used in this study to estimate immune cell levels in tumors.